goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.2.
 Bootstrap using 'node' command, avoid npm start

-**TL;DR:** use `CMD ['node','server.js']` to start your app, avoid using npm scripts.
-This prevents problems with child-process, signal handling, graceful shutdown and unnecessary processes.
+**TL;DR:** use `CMD ['node','server.js']` to start your app, avoid using npm scripts which don't pass OS signals to the code.
+This prevents problems with child-process, signal handling, graceful shutdown and having processes.

-**Otherwise:** When no signals are passed in you'll have hard shutdowns, possibly losing current requests and/or data.
+**Otherwise:** When no signals are passed, your code will never be notified about shutdowns.
+Without this, it will lose its chance to close properly possibly losing current requests and/or data.

 [**Read More: Bootstrap container using node command, avoid npm start**](/sections/docker/bootstrap-using-node.md)